Alcohol & Christianity

 Until and unless we ruthlessly root out man’s religion and its shame-based performance mentality from our beliefs and return to the purity of the Word, the love of God, and our freedom in Christ, our country’s devolution into religious, political, and economic chaos will continue unabated because our salt has become tasteless and our light has been hidden under a traditions-of-men bushel.

-That is why I insist the accurate exegesis of John 2 shows Jesus turned water into real wine — not grape juice — at Cana.
+That is why I insist the correct exegesis of John 2 shows Jesus turned water into real wine at Cana — not grape juice!

 Thanks for reading!

 P.S.
 For the record, in my own personal opinion — for what that’s worth to you — Christians going to bars where sitting around drinking is the primary activity are indeed compromising their testimonies and should avoid such locations.
-All kinds of sinful activities occur in such places with alcohol being the lubricant — avoiding the appearance of evil should be kept in mind.
+All kinds of sinful activities occur in such places where alcohol is the lubricant for lowered inhibitions and avoiding the appearance of evil should always be kept in mind.

-I have never been in a bar fight in my entire life.
+By the way, I have never been in a bar fight in my entire life.
 The biggest reason for that is this: I never go to bars.
-You can avoid all kinds of trouble simply by not being in places where trouble tends to occur.
-Just sayin’…
+You can avoid all kinds of trouble simply by not being in places where drunkenness-fueled trouble tends to occur.
+As Mr. Miyagi said in The Karate Kid:

 7 thoughts on “Alcohol & Christianity